nisfornail/Portfolio_Data_Analyst/README.md

-The portfolio contains my projects with visualizations and SQL queries of datasets.
+# Data Analyst Portfolio
+Welcome!
+Here you will find a collection of my data analytics projects with code, notebooks, and visualizations.